iosue-iulianus/plex-ambilight/README.md

 # Plex Ambilight

-A Chrome extension that adds ambient lighting effects around the video player in Plex Web.
+A browser extension that adds ambient lighting effects around the video player in Plex Web.
 Colors are sampled from the edges of the currently playing video and projected as a soft glow into the surrounding dark areas of the page, similar to Philips Ambilight TVs.

 Built for self-hosted Plex servers with local media libraries.